What Is the Difference Between Arbitration and Litigation?

 Essentially, litigation means taking a dispute to court.
 Both sides present their case before a judge or jury, who will then render a decision.

 Arbitration, on the other hand, is a private process in which both parties agree that an arbitrator (a neutral third party) will render a binding decision.
-There are three primary providers of arbitration services in the United States: The American Arbitration Association (AAA), Judicial Arbitration and Mediation Services (JAMS), and American Health Law Association (AHLA).
 Like litigation, both sides have a lawyer in arbitration, and both make arguments and present evidence to support their case.

-What Are the Key Differences Between Arbitration and Litigation?
+What Are The Differences Between Arbitration And Litigation?

 There are several differences between arbitration and litigation.
 The most significant difference is that litigation is handled in the court and must adhere to the strict laws and statutes that govern court proceedings.
 Arbitration is handled outside of the courts and can be a much speedier and informal process.
 However, arbitration can only take place if it is provided for in a contract or agreed upon by the parties.